centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

-This is a log of recent activity and updates:

 ### 10/19/2017

 - Filtered the spreadsheet by the Household_ID column, eliminating all but blank records to isolate names that are already part of an existing household.